kailuowang/klekr/README.md

 What's the vison of Collectr?
 ----------------------------------

-To achieve what flickr exploer failed to achieve - an easy and free way to see more interesting pictures every day.
+To achieve what flickr explore failed to achieve - an easy and free way to see more interesting pictures every day.

 Why use Collectr?